zepinglee/citeproc-js/README.txt

 Running tests
 -------------

-After checkout or update, be sure to run the script ./std/grind.sh.
-This will generate the machine-readable version of the standard test cases, required by the test runner.
+Tests are shipped in two subdirectories, ./std/humans and ./std/machines.
+New tests and editorial changes should be made in the ./std/humans directory, populating the changes to the ./std/machines directory using the ./std/grind.py Python script.
+The test runners use the machine-readable form of the tests.

-The script that runs all the tests is ./runtests.sh in the top-level directory.
+The primary script that runs all the tests is ./runtests.sh, in the top-level directory.
 Rintze Zelle has very kindly provided a ./runtests.bat file as well, and the tests reportedly run (and we hope also break) equally well on Windows boxes.

 If you have a Java interpreter installed and are on Linux (or possibly a Mac), you can run the tests in a checkout from a terminal by